mcaceresb/stata-staggered/README.md

 ```

 You can also clone or download the code manually, e.g. to
-`stata-multe-main`, and install from a local folder:
+`stata-staggered-main`, and install from a local folder:

 ```stata
 cap noi net uninstall staggered